Saiful “The Vampire” Merican is not just a feared striker in the ONE Championship cage – now, he is also a movie star.

-While he made a name for himself in kickboxing, he also saw the potential of mixed martial arts, as the sport had been growing massively in North America and Europe.
-In late 2012, ONE Championship’s Victor Cui offered him a chance to transition into the budding sport.
+While he made a name for himself in kickboxing, he also saw the potential of the cage, as the sport had been growing massively in North America and Europe.
+In late 2012, ONE Championship’s Victor Cui offered him a chance to transition into the budding scene.

 Although Merican was hesitant at first, he decided to give it a try with his wife’s blessing, and concentrated strictly on his training.
 He made his official debut in February 2013 against fellow countryman Gianni Subba at ONE: RETURN OF WARRIORS, but was submitted in the second round.

-The results of Merican’s improvements were instant, as he handily won his next three fights.
+The results of Merican’s improvements were instant, as he handily won his next three matches.
 One win in particular stood out, as it showed what an incredible human being Merican is.

 Despite not being a wealthy man, Merican donated the purse from his victory at ONE: WAR OF NATIONS in March 2014 to his opponent, Khim Dima.